JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 These PRs were actually shipped in Bevy 0.14, but were opened after I published my last post, hence why I'm covering them now.

 ## Faster MeshletMesh Loading
 PR [#14193](https://github.com/bevyengine/bevy/pull/14193) improves performance when loading MeshletMesh assets from disk.
-This also shipped in Bevy 0.14, but was written after my last post.

 Previously I was using the `bincode` and `serde` crates to serialize and deserialize MeshletMeshes.
 All I had to do was slap `#[derive(Serialize, Deserialize)]` on the type, and then I could use `bincode::serialize_into()` to turn my asset into a slice of bytes for writing to disk, and `bincode::deserialize_from()` in order to turn a slice of bytes loaded from disk back into my asset type.
 Easy.